WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let (IMPORT _ _ import_type) be import*[i].
   b.
 Let (EXPORT _ externuse) be externval*[i].
   c.
 If import_type is of the case FUNC and externuse is of the case FUNC, then:
-    1) Let (FUNC funcaddr) be externuse.
+    1) Let (FUNC funcaddr') be externuse.
-    2) Append funcaddr to the moduleinst.FUNC.
+    2) Append funcaddr' to the moduleinst.FUNC.
 4. Let f_init be the activation of { LOCAL: []; MODULE: moduleinst; } with arity 0.
 5. Push f_init to the stack.
 6. Let funcaddr* be $alloc_func(func)*.